ProbAct: A Probabilistic Activation Function for Deep Neural Networks: Related Work

 There has been less research on stochastic activation functions due to expensive sampling processes.
 Noisy activation functions~\cite{pmlr-v48-gulcehre16} tried to deal with these problems by adding noises to the non-linearity in proportion to the magnitude of saturation of the non-linearity.
 RReLU~\cite{xu2015empirical} uses Leaky ReLUs with randomized slopes during training and a fixed slope during testing.

-There are many other generalization techniques which use random distributions or stochastic functions.
-For example, dropout~\cite{srivastava2014dropout} generalizes by removing connections at random during training.
-Dropout can be interpreted as a way of model averaging.
-Liu et al. suggested Random Self-Ensemble (RSE) by combining randomness and ensemble learning~\cite{liu2018towards}.
-Inayoshi and Kurita proposed back-propagating noise to the hidden layers~\cite{Inayoshi}.
-Furthermore, the effects of adding noise to inputs~\cite{Bishop_1995,An_1996}, the gradient~\cite{Audhkhasi_2013,neelakantan2015adding}, and weights~\cite{Murray_1993,An_1996,NIPS2011_4329,pmlr-v37-blundell15} have been studied.
-However, we adopt the concept that stochastic neurons with sparse representations allow internal regularization as shown by Bengio~\cite{bengio2013estimating}.
+There are many other generalization techniques that use random distributions or stochastic functions.
+For example, dropout~\cite{srivastava2014dropout} generalizes by removing connections at random during training and can be interpreted as a way of model averaging. \cite{liu2018towards} suggested Random Self-Ensemble (RSE) by combining randomness and ensemble learning, and \cite{Inayoshi} proposed back-propagating noise to the hidden layers.
+Furthermore, the effects of adding noise to inputs~\cite{Bishop_1995,An_1996}, the gradient~\cite{Audhkhasi_2013,neelakantan2015adding}, and weights~\cite{An_1996,NIPS2011_4329,Murray_1993,pmlr-v37-blundell15} have been studied.
+However, we adopt the concept that stochastic neurons with sparse representations allow internal regularization as shown by ~\cite{bengio2013estimating}.

-Introducing Bayesian inference on weights of a network \cite{mackay1992practical} introduces regularization effects.
-However, the exact Bayesian form of the network is intractable and \cite{graves2011practical}\cite{hinton1993keeping}\cite{shridhar2019comprehensive} uses Variational Inference to approximate the posterior distribution. \cite{blundell2015weight} showed that this approach attains performance similar to Dropout.
+Neural networks using point estimates as weights and fixed activations always result in the same prediction with no uncertainty estimates.
+Introducing Bayesian inference on weights of a network \cite{mackay1992practical,graves2011practical,hinton1993keeping,shridhar2019comprehensive} is one way to estimate the predictive uncertainty. \cite{kendall2017uncertainties,kwon2018uncertainty,shridhar2018uncertainty} show other approaches to estimate the predictive uncertainty and decompose it according to its origin.
+However, Bayesian neural networks increase the number of parameters as weights are represented by means of a parametric model.
+Deep ensembles \cite{lakshminarayanan2017simple} uses non-Bayesian networks to achieve similar results but training $N$ networks for any large task is computationally very expensive.
+We show that ProbAct acts as ensembles of networks that can be used to estimate predictive uncertainties with only a few additional parameters.

-ProbAct can be thought of a way to add noise to the network.
-The difference from other noise injection methods is that we propose an adaptable and trainable variance that is injected to every layer.
-To the best of our knowledge, our proposed method is the first approach that adopts stochastic noise into activation function.
+\cite{DBLP:journals/corr/WangSY16} proposed natural parameter networks (NPN), where exponential-family distributions represented the inputs, targets and weights. \cite{DBLP:journals/corr/abs-1805-11327} and \cite{hernandez2015probabilistic} also treat the output of activation function as distributions rather than just deterministic values.
+However, ProbAct's variance is input-independent while \cite{DBLP:journals/corr/WangSY16, DBLP:journals/corr/abs-1805-11327,hernandez2015probabilistic} produce input-dependent variance, making ProbAct faster and less computationally expensive.